marcosscarpim/LibMiletus/Firebase-README.md

 Please notice you need to update fields **WIFI_SSID** and **WIFI_PASSWORD** with your Wifi information and **FIREBASE_HOST** and **FIREBASE_AUTH** with the database URL and secret you saved from previous step respectively.

+The code is automatically saving the correct command to toggle LED in **cmdjson** field from Firebase.

+In order to get or send information to the board, you need to update the field **command** in database.
+Below you can see the available commands:

+- 231: execute command in cmdjson field
+- 20: get info
+- 21: get traits
+- 22: get components

+Data is outputed in **answer** field from database.